carlosouro/naturejs/readme.md

 # NatureJS

-NatureJS is an easy to use class mod for Javascript supporting private and package scopes, and inheretance.
+NatureJS is an easy to use class mod for Javascript supporting private, protected and package scopes, and inheretance.
-Supported in any Ecma5 compliant environment (node.js or client).
+Supported in any Ecma5 compliant javascript environment (node.js or browser).

-Maintained by Carlos Ouro [@c_ouro](https://twitter.com/c_ouro)
+Created and maintained by [Carlos Ouro](https://github.com/carlosouro)

 - - -